 How To Hide Apple Music in iTunes & iOS, If You Don’t Use It

 If you’re not using Apple Music or listening to the subscription service, with no plans to pay for it after the free trial period, you can choose to hide Apple Music from iTunes on a Mac and from the Music app on an iPhone, iPad, and iPod touch.
-Hiding Apple Music is perhaps most useful on the iOS side, where doing so will return the Music app tabs to what existed prior to the release of Apple Music, making it a bit easier for some users to browse existing song libraries.
+Hiding Apple Music is perhaps most useful on the iOS side, where doing so will return the Music app tabs to what existed prior to the release of Apple Music, making it a bit easier for some users to browse existing song libraries containing local music.

 Obviously by hiding Apple Music you won’t have access to the streaming service at all, so if you are paying for the subscription plan or plan on subscribing after the trial period is over, doing this would not be recommended.

-Disabling Apple Music on iPhone, iPad, IPod Touch
+How to Disable Apple Music on iPhone, iPad, IPod Touch

 - Open the Settings app in iOS and go to “Music”

 - Unde the ‘Apple Music’ section, flip the switch for “Show Apple Music” to OFF

 - Exit out of Settings and return to Music app to see the change

 With Apple Music disabled in iOS, the “New”, “For You”, “Connect”, and “My Music” tabs will be gone in favor of the prior tabs in Music app, including the simple Playlist tab.

 How to Hide Apple Music in iTunes on Mac or PC Desktop